 Be Up and Doing!

 Just how does a Christian shed the sins that characterize their past?
-Working from Ephesians 4:24, listen as Dr. Martyn Lloyd-Jones explains how this is done by applying the truth of God’s Word throughout every area of our lives.
+In this sermon on Ephesians 4:24 titled “Be Up and Doing!” listen as Dr. Martyn Lloyd-Jones explains how this is done by applying the truth of God’s word throughout every area of one’s life.
 This is one of the reasons why it is so important for Christians to take time to study Scripture and commune with God in prayer.
-This is to be done in a community of believers, the Church, and individually.
-However, there are many who claim to be Christians and putting off the old man.
+This is to be done in a community of believers, the church, and individually.
+However, there are many who claim to be Christians and putting off the old self.
 But as Dr. Lloyd-Jones warns, for them it is nothing more than an external action and a façade.
-Often, they do it every Sunday so that they will look holy and pious, but it is nothing more than spiritual hypocrisy and self deception.
-For true sanctification and holiness is something that comes from the heart that has been transformed in the Gospel, truly knowing Jesus Christ as their Savior.
+Often, they do it every Sunday so that they will look holy and pious, but it is spiritual hypocrisy and self-deception.
+For true sanctification and holiness is something that comes from the heart that has been transformed in the gospel, truly knowing Jesus Christ as their Savior.
 True Christians do not perform good works simply so that they would appear righteous, but they desire to seek God from a new heart that has been filled with love.
-This is spiritual seeking is one that is genuine and true.
+This spiritual seeking is genuine and true.